 Requirement Three (R3): Chains are required on all vehicles, no exceptions

-A vacation to Yosemite National Park in the winter may also result in chain restrictions between November and March.
+Driving in Yosemite National Park in the winter?
+You may encounter chain restrictions between November and March.
 The National Park Service (NPS) notes that " rental cars companies generally don't provide chains" but rental cars are not exempt from chain requirements, even if they have all-season tires."

-We've seen too many examples of bad things happen to good people when the rules are stretched with rental cars.
+We've seen too many examples of bad things happen to good people who stretch the rules in rental cars.
 Those mistakes are costly.
-Drivers wrecking a rental car while breaking a rule often end up paying for the car - there are no insurance protections once the rental contract and conditions are violated.
+Drivers wrecking a rental car while breaking a rule often end up paying for the car, as your insurance will be void if you violate the rental contract.

-Driving with snow chains can be a disconcerting experience.
-AAA describes the slow-speed experience as " driving on square wheels ".
-There's a learning curve to installation easily forgotten without practice.
 Chains can cause damage to tires, rims, wheel covers, fenders, and engine compartments if they are installed incorrectly, slip, break, or are the wrong size.
-If the rental car provider says no to chains, it's wise to accept that policy.
+If the rental car provider says no chains, accept it.

 Requesting Chains When Reserving a Car

-Some travelers may have noticed that other car rental services will allow customers to select a check box requesting tire chains for car rentals in the U.S. and Canada, then permit reservations with companies that don't allow chains.
+Note that some car rental services will allow customers to select a check box requesting tire chains for car rentals in the U.S. and Canada, then permit reservations with companies that don't allow chains.
 What happens to those requests?
-Well, it's very easy to take requests; the requests just won't be honored by the rental car companies.
+They will not be honored by the rental car companies.